CometVisu/cometvisu.github.io/index.md

 The CometVisu is a pure web 2.0 (HTML5, JavaScript) application - no plug-ins or even applications that must be installed on all devices are required.
-Already in 2010 - as the first visualisation on the market - the first version of the CometVisu proofed that real time updating web based visualisations are possible.
+Already in 2010 - as the first visualisation on the market - the first version of the CometVisu proved that real time updating web based visualisations are possible.

 The choice of web 2.0 technologies allows all devices with a modern web browser